theramiyer/blog/content/posts/2020/2020-03-22-janata-curfew.md

 ## Community transmission

 Let us assume that you are at a bus stop along with twenty others.
 One of those standing about six feet from you, has the infection.
 He coughs, and splashes droplets on four others standing right next to him.
-One of them is a teller at a bank, another is a cook at a cafeteria of an IT firm, whose building houses about seven thousand people; another is a <span class='small-caps'>TTE</span> and the fourth, a priest at a temple.
+One of them is a teller at a bank, another is a cook at a cafeteria of an IT firm, whose building houses about seven thousand people; another is a {{< smallcaps "TTE" >}} and the fourth, a priest at a temple.
 All these four interact with hundreds of people in a day.
 Imagine how the virus could now spread.

 This is a dangerous phase.
 We want to cut down on the transmission before we reach a point where the situation becomes uncontrollable.
 The governments have suspended public transport services, imposed Section 144 in over 70 districts, the companies are allowing their employees to work from home, because we want to: